Careers at UCA

 - Ability to stay calm in difficult and emotional situations

-- Understanding of laws and regulations pertaining to custody, welfare, protection, etc.
+- Understanding of laws and regulations about custody, welfare, protection, etc.

 - Knowledge of state and local directives and guidelines regarding children